• View in Deutsch

 Choose to sit outside on the terrace, or inside where the vibe is more informal.
 The whole restaurant is surrounded by glass, allowing a clear view and making the atmosphere feel light, fresh and warm – even on a winter’s day.

 Chef and owners Lionel and Victoria excel in their partnership, bringing their wealth of world-travelled experience to this lovely spot.
 The choice of menus is informal, enticing and varied.
 The fixed options menu ranges from snacks and freshly cooked baguettes with unusual fillings, to more substantial meals and a specials board that changes daily.
+There is a selection of homemade desserts, cakes and ice creams.

 Opening Times